Serum amyloid A1: Gene

 The gene coding for human SAA1 is one of the 4 SAA genes mapped to a region in the short arm on Chromosome 11.
 Two of these genes, SAA1 and SAA2, are inducible during acute-phase response, whereas SAA3 is a pseudogene in humans and SAA4 is constitutively expressed in a variety of tissues and cells.
 Single nucleotide polymorphisms (SNPs) are found in SAA1 in both coding and non-coding sequences, with those located in the coding sequence defining 5 isoforms of SAA1 (SAA1.1 – 1.5).
-Genetic studies have shown association of some of these SNPs with the disposition to several human diseases including familiar Mediterranean fever, coronary artery diseases, cerebral infarction, and osteoporosis.
+Genetic studies have shown association of some of these SNPs with the disposition to several human diseases including familial Mediterranean fever, coronary artery diseases, cerebral infarction, and osteoporosis.
 Mice also have 4 Saa genes.
 A major difference between human and mouse SAA genes is the expression of the mouse Saa3 gene for a functional protein, generally considered an inducible SAA in inflammatory tissues.